Digital Healthcare & the role of AI: The Innovation race

 So what other industries are going to be disrupted next?

-By leveraging the power of AI, healthcare professionals can make more informed decisions, provide accurate diagnoses, and offer personalized treatment plans.
+By leveraging the power of AI, healthcare professionals can make more informed decisions, provide accurate diagnoses, and offer personalised treatment plans.

 Therefore, we asked our Appinio panel how they currently interact with the healthcare industry and whether they’d be willing to see more AI introduced in the healthcare sector.